Kyūjō incident: Coup attempt

-Around 21:30 on August 14, Hatanaka's rebels set their plan into motion.
+Around 21:30 on 14 August, Hatanaka's rebels set their plan into motion.
 The Second Regiment of the First Imperial Guards had entered the palace grounds, doubling the strength of the battalion already stationed there, presumably to provide extra protection against Hatanaka's rebellion.
-But Hatanaka, along with Lt.
-Col. Jirō Shiizaki, convinced the commander of the Second Regiment, Colonel Toyojirō Haga, of their cause, by telling him (untruthfully) that Anami, Umezu, and the commanders of the Eastern District Army and Imperial Guards Divisions were all in on the plan.
-Hatanaka also went to the office of General Shizuichi Tanaka, commander of the Eastern region of the army, to try to persuade him to join the coup.
-Tanaka refused, and ordered Hatanaka to go home.
+But Hatanaka, along with Lieutenant Colonel Jirō Shiizaki, convinced the commander of the Second Regiment, Colonel Toyojirō Haga, of their cause, by telling him (untruthfully) that Anami, Umezu, and the commanders of the Eastern District Army and Imperial Guards Divisions were all in on the plan.
+Hatanaka also went to the office of General Shizuichi Tanaka, commander of the eastern region of the Army, to try to persuade him to join the coup.
+Tanaka refused and ordered Hatanaka to go home.
 Hatanaka ignored the order.

 Originally, Hatanaka hoped that simply occupying the palace and showing the beginnings of a rebellion would inspire the rest of the Army to rise up against the move to surrender.
 This notion guided him through much of the last days and hours and gave him the blind optimism to move ahead with the plan, despite having little support from his superiors.
 Having set all the pieces into position, Hatanaka and his co-conspirators decided that the Guard would take over the palace at 02:00.
 The hours until then were spent in continued attempts to convince their superiors in the Army to join the coup.
 At about the same time, General Anami killed himself, leaving a message that read, "I—with my death—humbly apologize to the Emperor for the great crime."
-Whether the crime involved losing the war, or the coup, remains unclear.
+Whether the crime involved losing the war, the coup, or both remains unclear.

-At some time after 01:00, Hatanaka and his men surrounded the palace.
-Hatanaka, Shiizaki, Ida, and Captain Shigetarō Uehara (of the Air Force Academy) went to the office of Lt.
-General Takeshi Mori to ask him to join the coup.
+Sometime after 01:00, Hatanaka and his men surrounded the palace.
+Hatanaka, Shiizaki, Ida, and Captain Shigetarō Uehara (of the Air Force Academy) went to the office of Lieutenant General Takeshi Mori to ask him to join the coup.
 Mori was in a meeting with his brother-in-law, Michinori Shiraishi.
 The cooperation of Mori, as commander of the 1st Imperial Guards Division, was crucial.
 When Mori refused to side with Hatanaka, Hatanaka murdered him, fearing Mori would order the Guards to stop the rebellion.
 Uehara killed Shiraishi.
-These were the only two murders of the night.
-Hatanaka then used General Mori's official stamp to authorize Imperial Guards Division Strategic Order No. 584, a false set of orders created by his co-conspirators, which would greatly increase the strength of the forces occupying the Imperial Palace and Imperial Household Ministry, and "protecting" the emperor.
+These were the only two murders that night.
+Hatanaka then used General Mori's official stamp to authorize Imperial Guards Division Strategic Order No. 584, a false set of orders created by his co-conspirators, which would greatly increase the strength of the forces occupying the Imperial Palace and Imperial Household Ministry, and "protect" the Emperor.

 The palace police were disarmed and all the entrances blocked.
 Over the course of the night, Hatanaka's rebels captured and detained eighteen people, including Ministry staff and NHK workers sent to record the surrender speech.